serber1990/Pretabs-Kitty/README.md

 ...as many times as you want to add more tabs, or simpy remove the ones you don't need.

+Optional:

+You can add this script into a function in your .bashrc / .zshrc file to execute this with a simple "oneWord" command.

 ---

 ## 📝 Script Breakdown